smartgic/ovos-api/README.md

 | `dev`/`latest`    | Nightly build based on the latest commits applied to the `dev` branch |
 | `stable`          | The latest stable version based on the `main` branch                  |

 The `docker-compose.yml` contains variables that will loaded from the `.env` file.
+As for the users, the file will be mounted as a volume within the container.

 ```bash
 cd mycroft-api